peterhinch/micropython-vs1053/SYNCHRONOUS.md

 been tested on an ESP8266 and ESP32.
 It will play 128Kbps and VBR MP3 files with the CPU running at stock frequency.

-CD quality audio may be achieved using FLAC files.
+Playback of CD quality audio may be achieved using FLAC files.
 Owing to the data rates a Pyboard host is required.
 The supplied plugin is necessary.

+Recording to a file is also supported.

 # 2. Wiring